When the surf’s up, it’s time to ride the waves at Pawleys Island

 While lessons are offered throughout the year, surf camps are only offered in the summer months.

 Surfing at Pawleys goes way back.
 In fact, a Pawleys Island Surf Club was established with 13 members in 1966.
+And Southern Living Magazine certainly thinks Pawleys is a great place for surfers, including it on a list of Top Southern surfing beaches.

 Scott Benston, owner of Surf The Earth, a local business that has offered surf camps and surfing lessons on Pawleys Island for the last 23 years, said teaching the next generation about surfing is important.